-- 2. Set the SP_OCT_OLOG_USE_OCI parameter to 1 and restart the Capture process.
-For more information, see SP_OCT_OLOG_USE_OCI. - 3.
+- 2. Set the SP_OCT_OLOG_USE_OCI parameter to 1 and restart the Capture process. - 3.
 Shut down any SharePlex processes that are running, including sp_cop. - 4.
-Run the Database Setup program from the command prompt of the operating system, using the full path from the SharePlex bin subdirectory.
+Run the Database Setup program from the command prompt of the operating system, using the full path from the SharePlex bin subdirectory. - 5.
+Specify whether the system is a source system, a target system, or both a source and target system in the SharePlex configuration.